CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured, highly actionable skill with clear workflow sequencing and concrete JSON examples for every step.
-Its main weakness is moderate verbosity — the 'Core Concepts' section explains things Claude could infer, and the document is long enough that progressive disclosure into supporting files would improve token efficiency.
-The workflow clarity is strong with explicit verification steps and good handling of edge cases like mid-experiment design changes and inconclusive results.
+This is a strong, highly actionable skill with excellent workflow clarity and concrete JSON examples for every step of the experiment lifecycle.
+Its main weakness is moderate verbosity — the 'Core Concepts' section explains things Claude could infer, and some content could be more concise.
+The single-file structure is well-organized but would benefit from splitting reference material into supporting files.

 Suggestions